KoreAustralian/HJK-php-mvc-jokes-2025-s1/ReadMe.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Description
+This project is a web-based Joke Management System with user authentication, allowing users to create, edit, delete, and browse jokes.

 This small demonstration application was developed to assist in the learning the process of developing a micro-framework.